quinnkeast/quinnkeast-website/_books/books.md

     author: Kameron Hurley
   - title: The Migration
     author: Helen Marshall
+  - title: Shards of Earth
+    author: Adrian Tchaikovsky
+    thoughts: Meh, doesn't live up to the rest of the author's work
   - title: If It Bleeds
     author: Stephen King
     thoughts: Don't usually like novellas, but these struck a chord